Uminosachi/inpaint-anything/README.md

 Inpaint Anything performs stable diffusion inpainting on a browser UI using any mask selected from the output of [Segment Anything](https://github.com/facebookresearch/segment-anything).

+Using Segment Anything enables users to specify masks by simply pointing to the desired areas, instead of manually filling them in.
+This can increase the efficiency and accuracy of the mask creation process, leading to potentially higher-quality inpainting results while saving time and effort.

 ![Explanation image](images/inpaint_anything_explanation_image_1.png)

 ## Installation